Adam-Color/AppUsageGUI/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 Logs are stored in Users/`YOUR_USERNAME_HERE`/.local/share/AppUsageGUI/User/logs/ on windows or Users/`YOUR_USERNAME_HERE`/.local/share/AppUsageGUI/User/logs/ on macOS.
-Please paste the contents of the appopriate log file here:
+Please paste the contents of the appropriate log file here:

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]